openmm/openmm/docs-source/usersguide/application.rst

         :autonumber:`Example,simulated annealing`

 This code needs very little explanation.
 The loop is executed 100 times.
-Each time through, it adjusts the temperature of the :class:`LangevinIntegrator` and then calls :code:`step(1000)` to take 1000 time steps.
+Each time through, it adjusts the temperature of the :class:`BAOABLangevinIntegrator` and then calls :code:`step(1000)` to take 1000 time steps.

 Applying an External Force to Particles: a Spherical Container